thejsway/thejsway/manuscript/chapter13.md

 # Discover the DOM

-This chapter will help you discover how a web page is shown by a browser.
+This chapter will help you discover how a web page is displayed by a browser.

-## TL;DR

-* A **web page** is a structured document containing both text and HTML tags.
-The **DOM**, or *Document Object Model*, is a standardized way to define a web page's structure.

-* The DOM is also an **API** allowing programmatical interactions with the web page.
-With JavaScript, you can access the structure of a page displayed in a browser and modify it.

-* The DOM represents a web page as a hierarchy of **objects**, where each object corresponds to a node in the nested HTML element tree.

-* The `document` variable provides access to the root of the DOM tree and corresponds to the `<html>` element in the HTML itself.

-* DOM objects have **properties** and **methods** that you can manipulate with JavaScript.
-For example, `nodeType` returns the node type, `childNodes` contains a collection of child nodes, and `parentNode` returns the parent node.

 ## Introduction to the DOM